OS-RSPS/blog/_posts/06-03-24-patch-notes-theatre-of-blood/06-03-24-patch-notes-theatre-of-blood.md

 Additionally, and to the very likely surprise of nobody, we're also introducing a ton of new tasks and achievements to the Darkmeyer area.
 In total, members can expect 70 new tasks with this update, which will be tied to the Darkmeyer Noble achievement, which will be tied to the Globetrotter achievement, and surely you can guess this next part... <em>which will be tied to the Completionist requirement</em>; in other words, with the introduction of this area, members who've adorned and customized their Completionist capes will no longer have access to them until they catch back up!

 >It's also worth noting, at least while we're on the topic, that in our next section we'll be outlining the Darkmeyer Disturbance miniquest, which will become a requirement for the Neox Hero achievement, which also makes it a Completionist requirement.
-Oh, and the global point requirement for the Completionist achievement has been incresed from 90,000 to 95,000... ehehe.
+Oh, and the global point requirement for the Completionist achievement has been increased from 90,000 to 95,000... ehehe.
 <div class="spacer-small"></div>

 <center><img src="/assets/img/updates/060224/catchingup.png"></center>